-As part of Helping Families Save Their Homes Act of 2009 (HFSTHA), Congress established the Servicer Safe Harbor by amending the Truth in Lending Act for the purpose of providing a safe harbor to enable such servicers to modify and refinance mortgage loans under a "qualified loss mitigation plan."
-Treasury has determined that each residential loan modification under HAMP (including Principal Reduction Alternative (PRA) modifications) and 2MP, each modification and refinance under FHA Refinance and FHA2LP, as well as each short sale and deed-in-lieu of foreclosure under HAFA and each forbearance plan under UP, is a "qualified loss mitigation plan" as defined in the Servicer Safe Harbor.
+As part of Helping Families Save Their Homes Act of 2009 (HFSTHA), Congress established the Servicer Safe Harbor by amending the Truth in Lending Act for the purpose of providing a safe harbor to enable such servicers to modify and refinance mortgage loans and engage in other loss mitigation activities under a "qualified loss mitigation plan."
+Treasury has determined that each residential loan modification under HAMP (Tier 1 and Tier 2) (including Principal Reduction

+Alternative (PRA) modifications) and 2MP, each modification and refinance under FHA Refinance and FHA2LP, as well as each short sale and deed-in-lieu of foreclosure under HAFA and each forbearance plan under UP, is a "qualified loss mitigation plan" as defined in the Servicer Safe Harbor.
+However, this guidance does not mean that each such qualified loss mitigation plan automatically qualifies for safe harbor protection under HFSTHA.
+Servicers are reminded to refer to Section 201 of HFSTHA, which sets forth the specific requirements that must be satisfied.
+For example, these requirements include, among other items, that: